j-adamczyk/MOLTOP/README.md

 - results on LRGB peptides-func: `python main_lrgb.py`
 - feature importances: `python main_feature_importances.py`

 For specific settings and CLI arguments, see the respective scripts.
+If you want to use MOLTOP for new datasets, `feature_extraction.py` contains all code for calculating MOLTOP features for individual graphs.
+However, next steps, like dropping constant features and setting Random Forest hyperparameters, are in `main_moltop.py`.

 For reproduce results and examples from the supplementary material, run:
 - DPCC and Paclitaxel examples: `python scripts/dpcc_and_paclitaxel.py`